t27duck/active_reporting/README.md

 A dimension is a point of data used to "slice and dice" data from a fact model.
 It's either a column that lives on the fact table or a foreign key to another table.

 Examples:
-* A sales rep on a fact table of orders
+* A sales rep on a fact table of sales
-* A state of an order on a state machine
+* A state of an sale on a state machine
 * The manufacture on a fact table of widgets

 SQL Equivalent: JOIN, GROUP BY